Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

-# THE JOURNALIST’S CODE OF ETHICS
+# THE JOURNALIST'S CODE OF ETHICS

 ### PREAMBLE
 The Association for the Protection of Journalistic Ethics in the Slovak Republic
-- paying tribute to creators of the first Code of Ethics effective from 1990, the Slovak Syndicate of Journalists and the Slovak Press Publishers’ Association,
+- paying tribute to creators of the first Code of Ethics effective from 1990, the Slovak Syndicate of Journalists and the Slovak Press Publishers' Association,
-- following the Journalist’s Code of Ethics effective from 2011,
+- following the Journalist's Code of Ethics effective from 2011,
 - respecting changes in the media environment,
 - perceiving threat to moral and value standards of journalistic work,
-- respecting the importance of the ethical rules of journalistic work and the media environment in the Slovak Republic, accepts the Journalist’s Code of Ethics (“the Code of Ethics”) based on the agreement and consent of the Slovak Press Publishers’ Association, the Slovak Syndicate of Journalists and Interactive Advertising Bureau Slovakia (IAB Slovakia) (the representative of internet media) as an expression of binding the ethical standards for journalistic work.
+- respecting the importance of the ethical rules of journalistic work and the media environment in the Slovak Republic, accepts the Journalist's Code of Ethics (“the Code of Ethics”) based on the agreement and consent of the Slovak Press Publishers' Association, the Slovak Syndicate of Journalists and Interactive Advertising Bureau Slovakia (IAB Slovakia) (the representative of internet media) as an expression of binding the ethical standards for journalistic work.

 ### I. THE PURPOSE